umbraco/rfcs/cms/0027-the-future-of-search.md

 - Documents affected by the publishing of an ancestor Document.
 - Changes made to Document protection (public access).

-Subsequently, the index data will be handed off to the search provider, which is then responsible for updating the search index accordingly.
+Subsequently, the index data will be handed off to the search implementation, which is then responsible for updating the search index accordingly.

 #### Required indexes